Torus bundle Liouville domains are stably Weinstein: Chimney folds

-As with box folds, we proceed by defining chimney folds in piecewise-linear form.
-For most of the section, we will restrict ourselves to chimney folds defined on $4$-dimensional Liouville domains, where all of the interesting behavior occurs.
-In \ref{subsection:chimney_high} we will extend chimney folds to arbitrary dimensions, which is a straightforward process and does not introduce any significant complications.
+For most of this subsection, we focus on chimney folds defined on $4$-dimensional Liouville domains, which is sufficient to describe the interesting aspects of their design.
+In \ref{subsubsec:high_dim_chim} we extend chimney folds to arbitrary dimensions, which is a straightforward process and does not introduce any significant complications.